Cycle Logo

 • I/O operations: Virtual disk and network layers abstract real hardware, leading to slower disk access and increased packet processing time.

-The typical range of overhead on performance is between 2% and 10%, but that number can change based on the type of workload running on the virtualized node.
+The typical range of overhead on performance is between 2% and 10%, but that number can change based on the workload running on the virtualized node.
 If hypervisor load itself spikes, downstream performance can degrade as well.

-Cloud Markup and Long Term Cost
+Cloud Markup and Long-Term Cost

 Chistadata found that: